This is a true story of a man who traveled back in time 100 years ago during a near-death experience.

-Thus, he carried out a kind of experiment.
+Thus, he carried out a kind of psychic experiment.

-In this experiment, he possessed his friend to show him an illusion.
+Then, Kiuchi possessed one of his friends to show him an illusion.

-However, Kiuchi wanted to leave some more solid evidences that he could teleport anywhere he wanted during the near-death experience.
+He wanted to leave some more solid evidence showing that he actually teleported during the near-death experience.

 If the near-death experience is due to the dream or illusion caused by chemical changes in the brain, there would be no physical evidence.

-On the contrary, if it is true, he may be able to leave some physical evidences to be scientifically verified later.
+On the contrary, if it actually happened, Kiuchi can leave some physical evidence, which would be scientifically verified later.

 During the near-death experience, he left his body behind.

 Without the body, his spirit cannot make any impact on the physical world.

 Therefore, Kiuchi could not leave any physical evidence, since he had no body to write letters or to make a change in the physical world.